 China conditionally approves AMD's $35 bln deal for Xilinx

-SHANGHAI, Jan 27 (Reuters) - China's market regulator said on Thursday it had conditionally approved Advanced Micro Devices Inc's AMD.O $35 billion all-stock deal for peer Xilinx XLNX.O.
+SHANGHAI, Jan 27 (Reuters) - China's market regulator has conditionally approved semiconductor group Advanced Micro Devices Inc's AMD.O $35 billion all-stock deal for peer Xilinx XLNX.O, it said on Thursday.

+The regulatory approval from Beijing brings the purchase, which was first announced in October 2020, closer to completion.

+In a public notice, China's State Administration for Market Regulation said it will approve the deal on condition that AMD and Xilinx do not force tie-in sales of products or discriminate against customers that buy one set of products but not another.

 ((brenda.goh@thomsonreuters.com; +86 (0) 21 2083 0088; Reuters Messaging: brenda.goh.thomsonreuters.com@reuters.net))